jmsingh6871/gsoc2021/README.md

 ### Code Challenge: Make a simple API which returns a list of items using RBAC to only return ones a particular user is allowed to see.
 For simplicity, we recommend using a url parameter to identify a user without worrying about security for this challenge.

-so according to the code challenge I changed my on going project in which I creae a admin pannel in which I described about two role
+so according to the code challenge I changed my ongoing project in which I create a admin panel in which I specified two role
 ### 1. Super Admin
-demo for Super Admin {email: superadmin@gmail.com, password: gsoc123}
+Demo for Super Admin {email: superadmin@gmail.com, password: gsoc123}
+where Super Admin has full access for the pannel, he can add, delete, update all the categories as well as product details.
 ### 2. Admin
-demo for Admin {email: admin@gmail.com, password: gsoc1234}
+Demo for Admin {email: admin@gmail.com, password: gsoc1234}

-where Super Admin has full access for the pannel whereas Admin has access just for creating products.
-Here is the my project link deployed on netlify
+ whereas Admin can only add, delete product details. he can not access to category page.

+ ## Project Link:
 ### https://gsoc2021codechallenge.netlify.app/signin

+## Future Prospective :
+I will specify one more role for user where he can only see the details of products.
+He would not have any access to add, delete or update in categories or products.